 To minimize problems resulting from bad or old fuel, use fuel within 30 days.
 Add a fuel additive to stabilize your fuel when you are unable to use it within this time frame.

 A product like Sea Foam Motor Treatment stabilizes the fuel, reduces moisture, and cleans the fuel system.
 Read more about the advantages of using Sea Foam in your lawn tractor here.

 Fix: Drain your fuel tank using a fuel siphon to remove old fuel and place it in an approved container for recycling.
 Fill with fresh fuel and add Sea Foam Motor Treatment to reduce moisture and clean the fuel system.

 Run your lawn tractor for a few minutes to help get the treated fuel running through the fuel lines and components to help remove moisture.

 Dirty Carburetor on Your Lawn Tractor

-The carburetor is used to regulate the fuel to air mixture allowed to enter the cylinder to create a combustion.
+The carburetor is used to regulate the fuel-to-air mixture allowed to enter the cylinder to create combustion.
 Components of the carburetor can gum up and stick so it doesn’t function as designed.
 The lawn tractor will run sluggish or shut down when it isn’t able to get the fuel it requires.